 NCDC also emphasized that Georgia honestly fulfils its international obligations for transparency in accordance with the UN Conventions and in that framework, the country would host a peer review compliance exercise on November 14-15 with bio-experts participating from more than 20 states.
 The National Center stressed that Moscow “categorically rejected” the invitation to participate in this monitoring exercise.

-The Russian Foreign Ministry confirmed that the Russian experts won’t participate in what they termed “a propaganda seminar”, which “is being prepared to mislead the international community concerning the true nature of this object.”
+The Russian Foreign Ministry confirmed that the Russian experts won’t participate in what they termed “a propaganda seminar”, which “is being prepared to mislead the international community concerning the true nature of this facility.”

 The Foreign Ministry also insisted, U.S. is “concealing the true purpose” of the Center and promised to “take this into account” when making national security deliberations.